 DHCPv4 Server

 To alter the behavior of the IPv4 DHCP server, navigate to Services > DHCP Server in the web interface.
-The behavior of the IPv4 DHCP server is controlled there, along with static IP address mappings and related options such as static ARP.
+This page contains a tab for each interface capable of offering DHCPv4 service.
+The behavior of the IPv4 DHCP server for an interface is controlled on each tab, along with static IP address mappings and related options.

 Choosing an Interface